 This course is highly relevant if you have an economics or psychology background, or come from a background where modelling or understanding human behaviour is a key component, such as engineering or sociology.

+There is demand for graduates with interdisciplinary knowledge and skills.
 You could take your skills into government, banking or finance, healthcare, the third sector, economic regulation, human resources or executive management.

 You could also take your studies further to doctoral level.